How to Make a Polymer Clay Photo Key Chain

 cyanoacrylate super-strength adhesive

-1. To laminate the photo: Using your inkjet printer, print image onto Epson glossy photo paper and trim, leaving a wide border (figure A).
+1. To laminate the photo: Using your inkjet printer, print image onto Epson glossy photo paper and trim, leaving a wide border.

 2. Tape photo face down onto the tile.